dtelaroli/terraform-test/README.md

 # Terraform Test

-Project with a POC with Terraform IaC.
+POC Project with Terraform IaC.
 It includes a ECS service running Nginx container and Cognito Authorization.

 ## AWS credentials